Structure and Dynamics of Brain Lobe's Functional Networks at the Onset of Anesthesia-Induced Loss of Consciousness: Discussion

-Alterations on the vertices mean betweenness centrality degree were observed during the experiment on all frequency bands and brain lobes analyzed (see Figs. 21-25 ; Tables 21-25).
+Alterations in the vertex's mean betweenness centrality degree were observed during the experiment on all frequency bands, and brain lobes were analyzed (see Figs. 21-25; Tables 21-25).

-The most remarkable changes occurred on the frontal parietal and temporal lobes; on Alpha and Beta frequency bands, the administration of the anesthetics led to a substantial increase and also a considerable higher variation on the vertices average betweenness centrality degree (see Figs. 23, 24 $ \lceil $a, b, c$ \rceil $ ; Tables 23, 24).
+The most remarkable changes occurred on the frontal, parietal, and temporal lobes; on the Alpha and Beta frequency bands, the administration of the anesthetics led to a substantial increase and also a considerably higher variation on the vertices average betweenness centrality degree (see Figs. 23, 24 $ \lceil $a, b, c$ \rceil $; Tables 23, 24).